This profile photo is still sometimes used as an image of Charlotte

 Bronte but few historians would use it today.1.It comes from a glass negative found

-National Portrait Gallery.
-It is a copy made by Emery Walker (1851-1933), about
+in 1984 at the National Portrait Gallery.
+A copy made by Emery Walker (1851-1933), about

 In 1986 a carte de visite of the same photograph was discovered

 amongst a bequest to the Bronte Museum from a reliable source.
 This photo has "within a

 year of CB's death" written on the reverse so it was thought that it must

 depict Charlotte because of the link to the negative at the NPG.
 It seemed genuine

 but was the result of errors made decades earlier.
 The NPG's negative is a copy of the carte de

 visite photo in the archives of the Bronte Parsonage Museum.